 In addition, since the introduction of shared parental leave and pay on 5 April 2015, adopters can bring their adoption leave and pay to an early end to opt into shared parental leave and pay with their partner.

-Adopters are also entitled to time off to attend pre-adoptions appointments - see statutory time off for parental reasons.
+Adopters are also entitled to time off to attend pre-adoptions appointments - see statutory time off work for parental reasons.

 - Have received official notification from the relevant UK authority of their eligibility to adopt a child from abroad.